 8. Roger Federer Kills Flies

 Tennis superstar Roger Federer is known for his elegant footwork.
-The grace and flexibility with which he ventures around the court leaves his fans and opponents equally amazed.
+The grace and flexibility with which he ventures around the court leave his fans and opponents equally amazed.

 Federer had been sponsored by Nike for a decade since 1994.
-He was the perfect choice to promote the Nike Free collection that is characterized by its easy fit and flexibility.
+He was the perfect choice to promote the Nike Free collection that embodies an easy fit and flexibility.

 In this commercial, Federer faces a unique opponent.
 The ad accounts how the Nike Free helps Federer put his footwork into action and take down a housefly.

 Once Federer starts moving, the little bugger doesn’t stand a chance.

 If someone can look graceful while killing a fly, its Roger Federer in his Nikes.